To build or not to build - in Manning

 In 1954, the battle between the various school districts in the Manning area began.
 Manning was in a unique setting, in that it borders four different counties.

 In 1955, the Ar-We-VA and Manning School districts were battling over boundaries.
-Boundaries initially set were eventually reversed by Ar-We-Va, which returned several townships back to Manning.
+Boundaries initially set were eventually reversed by Ar-We-Va, which returned several sections back to Manning.

 Aspinwall, had an Independent School for Kindergarten through eighth grade,